-What is hydrolyzed collagen?
+What is hydrolysed collagen?

 Collagen peptides (also known as collagen hydrolysate): this is the form you’ll see most often.
-The hydrolyzation process breaks down the amino acids into smaller chains making them more bioavailable to the body.
+The hydrolysation process breaks down the amino acids into smaller chains making them more bioavailable to the body.
 As a result, they’re absorbed into the bloodstream faster and easier.

-Gelatin: Gelatin is collagen that has undergone only partial-hydrolyzation, leaving a powder or gel that will only dissolve in hot liquids.
+Gelatin: Gelatin is collagen that has undergone only partial-hydrolysation, leaving a powder or gel that will only dissolve in hot liquids.
 Since it has not undergone complete hydrolysis, the proteins are not entirely broken down making gelatin more difficult for the body to absorb.

 Type 1,2 or 3 collagen?

 There are many different types of collagen in our bodies (even as many as 28 different types).
 But three of them (called type 1, type 2 and type 3) form around 90% of all of the collagen in your body.
 The skin mainly contains Type 1 and 3.
 In short these are the benefits of each of the three common types: